Are You Too Angry To Use Divorce Mediation?

 Is Divorce Really A Legal Problem Or Is It A Personal Problem?

 We know divorce mediation won’t work for every divorcing couple, and there are circumstances where you shouldn’t even try.
-But even if you can barely be civil and stand the sight of one another you can still settle your divorce without resorting to an ugly, expensive courtroom battle, a foolish strategy that often only makes matters worse.
-And no it won’t be easy, but the obvious benefits like getting your divorce over much faster and saving a fortune in legal fees pale in comparison to the not-so-obvious benefits like less stress, lingering anger and resentment because you didn’t torment each other with aggressive litigation and waste a dollar fighting over every dime you had.
+But even if you can barely be civil and stand the sight of one another you can still settle your divorce without resorting to an ugly, expensive courtroom battle, a foolish, self destructive strategy that usually just makes matters worse.
+And no it won’t be easy, but it will be worth it because the obvious benefits like getting your divorce over much faster and saving a fortune in legal fees pale in comparison to the not-so-obvious benefits like less stress, lingering anger and resentment because you didn’t torment each other with aggressive litigation and waste a dollar fighting over every dime you had.
 And then there’s the biggest benefit of all: A better chance of a civil co-parenting relationship with your “ex”, resulting in happier, better adjusted kids and greater peace of mind down the road.

 If you haven’t gone through a divorce you don’t realize how important these things are.
 Yet.